 9. Allow your first coat to dry– usually 24 to 48 hours.

 CAUTION!
 We usually recommend hiring a licensed, bonded, and insured roofing contractor to do a recoat- ESPECIALLY if you are already have noticed problems.
 If you notice exposed foam, leaks, bubbles, cracks, or blisters, or hail damage please leave a recoat to the professionals, or at least consult a licensed contractor prior to starting the project.
 If you do choose to recoat your roof yourself, feel free to call us for free advice on tricks of the trade, of if you run into problems – we love to help, and we will be HONEST with our advice.
 Remember, this article is intended to be a general guide only to a typical foam roof recoat.
-Each roofing project is unique, and we cannot take responsibility if you run into problems during or after your do-it-yourself project.
+Each roofing project is unique, and we cannot take responsibility if you run into problems during or after your do-it-yourself roof project in Phoenix.
 However, we love to help!
 Feel free to call or email us with specific questions, and we will do our best to guide you in the right direction!
 Thank you for visiting our website!

 © Canyon State Roofs and Consluting 2012 All Rights Reserved.